How to Install ownCloud with Nginx on Ubuntu 24.04

 Install PHP-FPM on Ubuntu Linux

-ownCloud runs with the following PHP versions: 7.4.
-Note that PHP 8.x is currently not supported.
-Always check the PHP requirements page to ensure you’re installing the latest version.
+ownCloud runs with PHP version 7.4.
+PHP 8.x is not currently supported.
+Always check the official PHP requirements page to ensure you are installing the latest compatible version for ownCloud.

 Run the commands below to install PHP 7.4-FPM.